yusadee/nbti-appd-net/README.md

 ## How to run

 Place the two CSV files and the `weights_exp156` folder in the same directory as the script.
+Unzip weights_exp156.zip into the weights_exp156 folder before running the script.

 Run: